Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 What is the difference between smart deadbolt locks and regular keyless deadbolt locks?

 Smart deadbolt door locks connect wirelessly to your smartphone, home router, smart home automation system, or smart home security system.
-They can be remotely operated and configured.
+You can configure and operate them remotely.
 Creating access codes is easily done through an app or website.
 They can also provide audit records and more.

 Non-smart keyless locks are not connected to any external device or network.
 Programming access codes and all other setup steps are done through the keypad.
 Non-smart keyless locks can also be 100% mechanical, containing no electronics at all.